beric7/structural_inspection_main/Dev_open_source_datasets/README.md

 -----

 ### Recent Updates:
+ - 10/7/2021:
- - 10/7/2021: 'Concrete Crack Detection' LCW and Conglomerate dataset and models have been linked!
+ - - 'Concrete Crack Detection' LCW and Conglomerate dataset and models have been linked!
+ - - 'Bearing Condition State Classification' dataset and models have been linked!